Mon-Fri 9:00 - 17:00

 What is a Will?

-A Will, also known as a Last Will and Testament, is a legal document that outlines a person’s wishes regarding the distribution of their assets and the management of their estate upon their death.
+A will, also known as a Last Will and Testament, is a legal document that outlines a person’s wishes regarding the distribution of their assets and the management of their estate upon their death.
 It is one of the most common and straightforward tools in estate planning.

-The Function of a Will
+The function of a Will

 Key Features of Wills